jorgebucaran/hyperapp/docs/architecture/subscriptions.md

 ### Subscribers

 A **subscriber** is a function which implements an active subscription.
-As with [runners](actions.md#runners), subscribers are allowed to use side-effects and can also manually [`dispatch`](dispatch.md) actions in order to inform your app of any pertinent results from their execution.
+As with [effecters](actions.md#effecters), subscribers are allowed to use side-effects and can also manually [`dispatch`](dispatch.md) actions in order to inform your app of any pertinent results from their execution.

 Subscribers can be given a data `payload` for their use.

-Well-formed subscribers, as it is with runners, should be as generic as possible.
-However, unlike with runners, they should return a function that handles cleaning up the subscription if it gets cancelled.
+Well-formed subscribers, as it is with effecters, should be as generic as possible.
+However, unlike with effecters, they should return a function that handles cleaning up the subscription if it gets cancelled.

 ### Example